 session.headers['Authorization'] = f"ApiKey {API_KEY}"

-# A query for a person with a specific name and birth date.
-Note multiple names given
+# A query for a person by name and birth date.
+Person names can be given as name parts

 EXAMPLE_1 = {